 Dental Bone Grafting

 Jawbone recession can occur due to a prolonged absence of teeth, trauma, or untreated gum disease.
 Without adequate jawbone density, patients may be ineligible for dental implant treatment.
 In these cases, a dental bone graft can be performed to add volume to the jaw and restore candidacy for implant-supported restorations.
 Drs.
-Abid Paghdiwala and Murtaza Paghdiwala offer this procedure at Pearl Dental Arts, serving Levittown and Newton, PA, so that patients can undergo every stage of dental implant treatment in one convenient location.
+Abid Paghdiwala and Murtaza Paghdiwala offer this procedure at Pearl Dental Arts, serving Levittown and Newtown, PA, so that patients can undergo every stage of dental implant treatment in one convenient location.

 Why Are Bone Grafts Necessary?